Why France probably doesn't want a first lady

 Perhaps it is time to accept that a modern couple is often at its best as an intellectual team of equals.
 Or perhaps America should follow France's lead and abolish the first lady title altogether.

-Back in France, Emmanuel Macron seems unlikely to get his way.
+Back in France, it appears now that Emmanuel Macron will not get his way.
 It doesn't help the French President that he's recently spearheaded a drive against other French officeholders employing family members as public staff.
 Nothing brings a politician down like hypocrisy.